cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 When daily volume in a region does not meet quality or privacy thresholds, set by Google, no daily value is reported.
-Weekly data may be available from Google in these cases, but we do not yet support importation using weekly data.
+Weekly data may be available from Google in these cases, but we do not yet support weekly data.

 Google uses differential privacy, which adds artificial noise to the raw datasets to avoid identifying any individual persons without affecting the